Nerajno/Random-Quote-Machine/README.md

 Day IDK - revisions to put on github pages and the great http vs https controversy is pissing me off

 Link to github pages : https://nerajno.github.io/Random-Quote-Machine/

+Fixed it on 8/8/17 - still need to link it the other projects.